eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_userguide.rst

 Acceleo allows static overriding as described in the MTL specification.
 Acceleo also allows another kind of overriding, which is called "dynamic".

-Dynamic overriding allows you to override any template without extending its module.
+Dynamic overriding allows you to override any template called by a given module even if the launcher of this module knows nothing about your project.
 It takes precedence over any static template overriding.
 With dynamic overriding, you can make sure a specific template will be called while calling the original generator (the initial java class that launches the generation).
-Dynamic overriding only works inside of eclipse.
+Dynamic overriding only works "out-of-the-box" inside of eclipse.

 To activate dynamic overriding, you must place the overriding template on a plug-in which will extend the ``org.eclipse.acceleo.engine.dynamic.templates``